Porges/Porges/content/software/on-i-j-as-iteration-variables-but-really-a-foray-into-primary-sources.md

 ![[FortranVars.png]]

 Unfortunately, the path stops here.
 I can’t find any references by Backus (or anyone else) as to why they chose IJKLMN as the integer variables.
-However, due to the fact that integer variables in Fortran “are somewhat restricted in their use and serve primarily as subscripts or exponents”,^[1.
-J.W.
+However, due to the fact that integer variables in Fortran “are somewhat restricted in their use and serve primarily as subscripts or exponents”,[^2] I am forced to the conclusion that they were used in imitation of those in mathematics.
+I don’t think we’ll ever know exactly who or when they were introduced to Fortran itself.

+[^2]: J.W.
 Backus, R.J.
 Beeber, S. Best, R. Goldberg, L.M.
 Haibt, H.L.
 Herrick, R.A.
 Nelson, D. Sayre, P.B.
 Sheridan, H.J.
 Stern, I. Ziller, R.A.
 Hughes, and R. Nutt, [The FORTRAN automatic coding system](http://archive.computerhistory.org/resources/text/Fortran/102663113.05.01.acc.pdf).
 Pages 188-198.
-In _Proceedings Western Joint Computer Conference_, Los Angeles, California, February 1957.]
-I am forced to the conclusion that they were used in imitation of those in mathematics.
-I don’t think we’ll ever know exactly who or when they were introduced to Fortran itself.
+In _Proceedings Western Joint Computer Conference_, Los Angeles, California, February 1957.

 What we can do, however, is have a look at when they arose in mathematics.
 The usual place that i, j, etc. arise is in ‘sigma notation’, using the summation operator Σ. For example, if we write: